hellowrakesh/trufeed/README.md

 	]
 ```

-## Design Consideration
+## Design Considerations

 * The system is designed to allow basic functionality for a user to register, publish articles to feed, subscribe/unsubscribe and get the articles from subscribed feed.
-* System is independent of the type of articles published and users can add metadata for specific custom data.
+* System is agnostic to the type of articles published and users can add metadata for specific custom data.
 * The system is designed to be fast, scalable, concurrent allowing multiple users to use the system.
 * All the data is persisted and it is achieved through a simple file system based storage.
-* Standard RESTful paradigm is followed with backward compatibility for future enhancements.
+* Fllows standard RESTful paradigm with backward compatibility for future enhancements.

 ## Choice of technology & frameworks